-SEM’s effects are immediate.
+SEM’s effects are immediate, whereas SEO’s effects can take months.
 You can jump right in and connect with your audience straight away.
 This is especially good if you’re running a sale, have a special offer or want to reach a very specific market and don’t have time for SEO to kick in.
-You can be very precise like with terms like ‘Red Back Spider removal’ aimed at people in just the southern suburbs of Adelaide.
+You can be very precise with terms such as ‘Red Back Spider removal’ aimed at people in just the southern suburbs of Adelaide.

-SEO, on the other hand, is a way for your website to appear organically on a search engine by improving its relevance and authority for the main things your business does within your local suburb or state.
-It works off more generic search terms like ‘Pest Control Adelaide’.
+SEO, on the other hand, is a way for your website to appear organically on a search engine by improving its relevance and authority for the main things your business does.
+It works off more generic search terms such as ‘Pest Control Adelaide’.

-Basically SEO is your long term strategy for helping customers find you all the time, while SEM allows you to have a more agile strategy when trying to attract customers.
-Combined, SEO and SEM deliver maximum visibility.
+Basically, SEO is your long term strategy for helping customers find you all the time, while SEM allows you to have a more agile strategy when trying to attract customers in the short term.
+Combined, SEO and SEM deliver maximum visibility and greater revenue.

 Want more help giving your business the best chance to rank on search engines?